-Under the Employment Agreement, Dr. Garg receives a base salary of \$500,000 and, from January 1, 2019, will be eligible to receive an annual discretionary incentive bonus of up to 55% of his base salary based on achievement of performance goals established by the Compensation Committee.
+Under the Employment Agreement, Dr. Garg was eligible to receive an initial base salary of \$500,000 and, from January 1, 2019, is eligible to receive an annual discretionary incentive bonus of up to 55% of his base salary based on achievement of performance goals established by the Compensation Committee.
 In addition, Dr. Garg received a lump sum cash signing bonus of \$100,000, which was subject to claw-back if Dr. Garg's employment with the Company terminated for any reason other than by the Company without cause or by Dr. Garg for good reason on or prior to November 30, 2019.

 Dr. Garg is eligible to participate in the Company's employee benefit plans made available to its similarly situated senior executives.
 In addition, the Company pays the premium costs for a term life insurance policy for Dr. Garg with a benefit equal to Dr. Garg's base salary and for short- and long-term disability plans that provide for an annual benefit of at least 60% of Dr. Garg's base salary for as long as the disability continues.
 In addition, during the term of Dr. Garg's employment, so long as Dr. Garg's primary residence is located within 50 miles of his current residence in North Carolina, the Company will reimburse Dr. Garg an amount not to exceed \$36,000 during any 12-month period to cover Dr. Garg's commuting expenses, which amount will be grossed up for taxes.
-During the term of Dr. Garg's employment, and subject to applicable securities laws or listing standards, the Company will use its best efforts to cause Dr. Garg to be nominated for election as a member of the Company's board of directors at each annual meeting of stockholders at which Dr. Garg is up for election.
+During the term of Dr. Garg to be nominated for election as a member of the Company's board of directors at each annual meeting of stockholders at which Dr. Garg is up for election.